sb53systems/Flow_Temperature_Calibration/README.md

 # Ideal Flow Vs Hotend Temperature Calibration
-It is a program that allows you to control a 3D printer in real time, and to calculate the temperature of the extruded filament using a contactless temperature sensor connected to the motherboard of the printer (EX: MLX90614ESF-DCI).
+It is a program that allows you to control a 3D printer in real time, and calculate the temperature of the extruded filament, using a contactless temperature sensor connected to the motherboard of the printer (EX: MLX90614ESF-DCI).
-Playing with the Flow/Speed and the hotend Temperature, it records the values ​​where the filament is extruded with the ideal temperature requested.
+Playing with the Flow/Speed and the hotend temperature, it records the values ​​where the filament is extruded with the requested ideal temperature.

 This project is under development, and will take days.
 Your contribution and support are welcome.
 Thank you.